moorl/MoorlDocs/docs-source/plugin/MoorlFormsHubspot/index.en.md

-# Form Builder 2 | Hubspot Add-On
+# Hubspot Forms Integration

-With this add-on for [Form Construction Kit 2](../MoorlForms/index.md) you can send your form data to Hubspot.
+This extension is compatible with [Form Construction Kit 2](../MoorlForms/index.md)!

 ## Setup